tarikkamat/tarik-pay/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.5.7 =
+* Fix : The amount sent must be equal to the total amount of all breakdowns

 = 3.5.6 =
 * Fix : basketItemCategory1 is a mandatory parameter error fixed.